cja1/guardianberry/detectAndUploadDevelopment.md

 The files are stored in the S3 bucket with a random name - I use a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) - so there is no information about the videos embedded in the filenames.
 This is in the unlikely event of someone seeing the S3 bucket directory listing.
 In this case no personal information is visible.

-## 8. Upload an image of then first detection frame
+## 8. Upload an image of the first detection frame

 I quickly realised that the above approach has an important constraint: if the video is uploaded at the _end_ of 20 seconds of recording then it is not possible to send a user notification until after this has happened.